edden-gerber/edden-gerber.github.io/_neuroscience/analyze_fmri_data.md

   2. An intensity-normalized scan (where all voxels of the same tissue type have the same intensity value)
   3. Separate images for the whole cortex and the left and right hemispheres after segmenting out the skull and subcortical structures (done by importing a cortical mask image and applying it to the whole-brain image).
 * **Read pial and inflated cortical surfaces from FreeSurfer format to Matlab**: FreeSurfer stores the left and right cortical surfaces in its own format, which is read into Matlab here as a “mesh” object using the read_surf function from FreeSurfer’s Matlab functions library.
 Two types of surface are imported – a pial surface representing the original shape of the cortical surface, and an inflated surface where the hemisphere is “inflated” such that sulci and gyri are eliminated (useful for visualization since no voxels are hidden within sulci; this code could in principle be expanded to also produce a flattened cortical surface).
 Importantly, this step also transforms the coordinate system from FreeSurfer’s specific surface coordinate system to a standard RAS (Right-Anterior-Superior) system.
 Along with the cortical mesh objects, metadata is also imported including parcellation into cortical areas, thickness and curvature of each surface node.
 All the information is saved within one Matlab data structure brain_data.
 The cortical surfaces can be visualized (along with any surface-mapped meta-data) using the [ECoG/fMRI Visualization Toolbox](/vis_toolbox/).
 * **Add retinotopic maps from external V1/V2/V3 atlas**: FreeSurfer’s parcellation scheme provides anatomical labels but not functional ones.
 The anatomically-based atlas of areas V1-3 by Benson et al.<sup>1,2</sup> is an alternative to running individual retinotopy scans on your subjects.
 It is based on FreeSurfer’s surface registration of the individual brain to a standard anatomical template, and the authors report that the method’s accuracy is similar to that of actual retinotopical measurement.
 The code section will add the visual area labels as another metadata layer to the brain_data Matlab data structure.
 You will need to have specified the path to the atlas data in the global parameters section.
 The relevant files can be found [here] (in R:\CommonResources\Tools\Anatomical Maps\Benson\Atlas).
-* An additional external Atlas that can be used is the probabilistic atlas described in: Wang, L., Mruczek, R., Arcaro, M., & Kastner, S. (2014).
+An additional external Atlas that can be used is the probabilistic atlas described in: Wang, L., Mruczek, R., Arcaro, M., & Kastner, S. (2014).
 Probabilistic Maps of Visual Topography in Human Cortex.
 Cerebral Cortex, 1–21.
 However, this atlas was published as a SUMA-format surface, which was not implemented in this pipeline.
-Read about SUMA below to see what this means.
 * **Run pre-processing pipeline**: This code section simply runs the FSFast’s preprocessing command _preproc-sess_.
 This procedure applies (optionally) motion correction, slice timing correction, smoothing, intensity normalization, and brain-mask creation.
 Some of the steps are not run by default – see the command documentation online.
 If you have more than one analysis stream (e.g. localizer experiment and main experiment) you will need to run this command for each one.
 Each preprocessing step in FSFast produces a separate nifty-format data file, named as a concatenated string of labels indicating the applied processing steps.
 So for example fmcpr.down.sm4.my_subject.rh refers to right-hemisphere data from my_subject after motion correction, slice timing correction (with "down" slice order), and 4 mm smoothing.
 * **Create paradigm files**: This step is required if you want to apply FSFast’s first level GLM analysis to your experimental factors, and defines the regression model for these factors (i.e. which experimental conditions are active at each TR during the experiment).
 This is done by writing a text file that is saved in each scanning block’s folder.
 The script includes an example of how this is done for a visual category localizer scan.
 * **Create analysis configuration**: This runs the command that configures the 1st level analysis.
 Among other things, you need to decide whether your functional data will be mapped to the subject’s individual cortical surface or to another surface (e.g. the common fsaverage template).
 Read the mkanalysis-sess documentation for a full list of options.
 If you are using the same cortical surface for all your subjects, you don’t need to run this code section more than once.